danbeam/danbeam.github.io/resume/index.md

 ### Principal Engineer @ [Quibi](https://quibi.com) (Jan 2020 - Nov 2020)

-Quibi is a mobile-first streaming app that launched in Apr 2020.
+Quibi was a mobile-first streaming app that launched in Apr 2020.
 Quibi raised $1.75BN in funding as of Mar 2020, and launched with over 1 million users.

 I joined 3 months before launch to lead their web efforts.